 7.2.
 Confidentiality - data treatment

-Confidentiality: If data are of truly confidential nature according to the above mentioned regulation (data which allow statistical units to be identified, either directly or indirectly), they have to be flagged confidential, and they will not be published by Eurostat.
+Confidentiality: If data are of truly confidential nature according to the above-mentioned regulation (data which allow statistical units to be identified, either directly or indirectly), they have to be flagged confidential, and they will not be published by Eurostat.

-Embargo: To enable Eurostat to produce press releases, sometimes data are sent to Eurostat before the national release.
-Those data, if considered under embargo, will not be published by Eurostat until the embargo expires, butt hey are used for calculating the European aggregates.
+Embargo: To enable Eurostat to produce press releases, data are sometimes sent to Eurostat before the national release.
+Those data, if considered under embargo, will not be published by Eurostat until the embargo expires, but they are used for calculating the European aggregates.
 This case is currently handled by using confidentiality flags.

 Quality issues